-Clearwater had unrealized gains of \$1.7 million in the first quarter of 2010 for balance sheet translation.
-These unrealized gains primarily relate to the translation of Clearwater's mostly US dollar denominated long-term debt.
+Unrealized gains/losses include an unrealized loss of \$927,000 in 2010 versus a \$42.2 million unrealized gain in 2009.
+Clearwater had unrealized losses of \$1.6 million in the first half of 2010 for balance sheet translation.
+These unrealized gains in 2009, primarily relate to the translation of Clearwater's mostly US dollar denominated long-term debt.
+The mark to market adjustments in 2010 related to cross-currency interest rates swaps, whereas in 2009 they related to the same cross-currency interest rates swaps as well as foreign exchange contracts.